lenstronomy.Plots package

 Parameters:

-• kwargs_lens – lens model keyword argument list
+• kwargs_lens (list or dict) – lens model keyword argument list

 • name_list (list of strings, longer or equal the number of point sources) – list of names of images